TristanLemire/TristanLemire/README.md

-<h1 align="center">Hi 👋, I'm Tristan </h1>
+<h1 align="left">Hi 👋, I'm Tristan </h1>
-<h3 align="center">Front-end developer based in Paris, specialized in React, with three years of experience.
+<h3 align="left">Front-end developer based in Paris, specialized in React, with three years of experience.
 During my time at Ouihelp, I obtained my Bachelor's degree in Web Development from HETIC after completing a BTS SIO.
 In addition to my work, I enjoy staying up-to-date on the latest trends and technologies in web development.</h3>

 - 📫 How to reach me **tristan.lemire.sio@gmail.com**